Minter blockchain

 iOS SDK

-- minter-ios-core – create, manipulate and sign Minter transactions
+- minter-ios-core – create, manipulate, and sign Minter transactions

 - minter-ios-explorer – communicate with the Minter blockchain through Explorer